PeskyPotato/RedditBots/README.md

 ## ImagePoster
 Posts a picture of a nut with a user defined title daily at a set time.

+##LockedCrosspost
+If a post is not locked this bot posts to the specified subreddit.

 ## Newsletter
 Collects top posts from the targeted subreddit SUB and makes a post of the top 10 and stickies it while taking out lasts weeks stickied submission.